 At this point, I am standing slack jawed at this complete mastery of the dialogue of a movie from a bunch of old-timers.
 My counter guy returns to reality by asking, “Do you want to put this on your debit card?”
 I respond with, “As you wish Buttercup”.
 Everyone laughs.
 A bond has been formed by five strangers in the most masculine of circumstances over a children’s movie about a princess bride.
 It is completely surreal.
 Art trumps all.

-Art trumps all, except for the descendants of the Reverend Bannock.
-Alva Bannock conked out shortly after the three youngest Bannocks went to sleep on their pallets on the Rec room floor.
-This left Mulva and I dealing with the four oldest Bannocks’ interminable questions throughout the movie.
+Art trumps all, except for the descendants of the Reverend Bread.
+Alva Bread conked out shortly after the three youngest Breads went to sleep on their pallets on the Rec room floor.
+This left Mulva and I dealing with the four oldest Breads’ interminable questions throughout the movie.
 The movie ends, we wake Alva and walk her and her kids over to Number Thirty Nine.

 So much for a date night.
 You’ll have to watch Princess Bride for yourself without further review from me.
 You won’t be disappointed.